 The SMCC Police Department works closely with the Phoenix Police Department and The Maricopa County Sheriff's Office.
-The SMCC Police Department does not have written Mutual Aid Agreements or Memorandums of Understanding with those agencies.
+The SMCC Police Department does not have written Mutual Aid Agreements or Memorandums of Understanding with those agencies, specifically pertaining to the investigation of criminal incidents.